 Crosetti was a master at the hidden-ball trick, which he pulled on players including Al Brancato and Augie Galan, often in spring training.
 His glove was also responsible for brilliant defense in the 1938 World Series, which included three game-saving plays in Game 1.
 His home run off an aging Dizzy Dean in that series drew him (unofficial) votes from several writers for series "hero" (in the days before the creation of the World Series MVP award) in the Yankees' sweep of the Chicago Cubs.

 Crosetti was suspended for the first month of the 1943 season after an altercation with umpire Bill Summers in the 1942 World Series, but after his return to the starting lineup in June, the Yankees coasted to the pennant (and ultimately a World Series championship).
 In 1944, when he didn't join the Yankees until July 19th because of his war job, many believed that his reappearance would again spur the Yankees to another title.
 In fact, some fans even wrote to Commissioner Kenesaw Mountain Landis about how what an unfair advantage the Yankees had in being able to cull such an individual away from Uncle Sam.
 Nevertheless, the team ultimately fell short that year.

 In 2004 he was elected to the Pacific Coast League Hall of Fame.
 He played four seasons for the San Francisco Seals, hitting .320.
-The Yankees purchased him in the fall of 1930 for the hefty (particularly in the Depression era) sum of $75,000, but allowed him one more year in the PCL for seasoning before inviting him to spring training in 1932.
+The Yankees purchased him in the fall of 1930 after a terrific 27/.334/.542 line in 189 games that year for the hefty Depression era sum of $75,000, but allowed him to stay with the Seals in 1931 for seasoning before inviting him to spring training in 1932.
 As the last surviving Yankee in uniform for Babe Ruth's famous "called shot" home run in the 1932 World Series, Crosetti adamantly insisted that the Bambino did not point.

 Notable Achievements